AbhiramiVS/RAG-Qustion-Answering-Pipeline/README.md

 - Install requirements using pip install -r requirements.txt

-- "data" folter is where we are adding the documents for RAG pipeline, so add your data in that folder.
+- "data" folder is where we are adding the documents for RAG pipeline, so add your data in that folder.
 Currently, this pipeline is equipped to read pdf files, so please use pdf files.

 - Run the code using python query_data.py